internetarchive/wayback-machine-webextension/README.md

 ## Installing the Extension

-Follow the steps below for the currently deployed version.
+Follow the steps below for the currently deployed version depending on your preferred browser :

 <img src="https://cdn.worldvectorlogo.com/logos/google-chrome-1.svg" width="120"></img>